coral-xyz/anchor-book/src/anchor_references/js_type_conversion_reference.md

-# Javascript Type Conversion Reference
+# Javascript Anchor Types Reference

 This reference shows you how rust types are mapped to javascript/typescript types in the client.